prometheus-operator/prometheus-operator/Documentation/user-guides/storage.md

 It is still possible to fix the situation manually.

+First, update `spec.paused` field to `true`.
+It should prevent the operator from recreating the statefulset.
-First, update the storage request in the `spec.storage` field of the custom resource (assuming a Prometheus resource named `example`):
+(assuming a Prometheus resource named `example`):

 ```yaml
 apiVersion: monitoring.coreos.com/v1